 Author: Francis Guibernau

-Francis Guibernau is a Senior Adversary Research Engineer and member of the Adversary Research Team (ART) at AttackIQ.
 Francis conducts in-depth threat research and analysis to design and create highly sophisticated and realistic adversary emulations.
-He also coordinates the Cyber Threat Intelligence (CTI) project, which focuses on researching, analyzing, tracking, and documenting adversaries, malware families, and cybersecurity incidents.
+He also coordinates the CTI project, which focuses on researching, analyzing, tracking, and documenting adversaries, malware families, and cybersecurity incidents.
 Francis has extensive experience in adversary intelligence, encompassing both Nation-State and eCrime threats, as well as in vulnerability assessment and management, having previously worked at Deloitte and BNP Paribas.

 October 15, 2024